18 Best Places to Visit in California During Winter

 Coastal bluff in Point Reyes, California

-There is no shortage of Point Reyes activities during the winter.
-Explore the old Point Reyes lighthouse, which was constructed in 1870 to aid ships in navigating through the fog between San Francisco Bay and the northern lands.
+For example, explore the old Point Reyes lighthouse, which was constructed in 1870, to aid ships in navigating through the fog between San Francisco Bay and the northern lands.
 The famed S.S.
 Point Reyes Shipwreck (which dates back more than a century!) can be seen on your way to the lighthouse.

-Next, drive north to the Cypress Tree Tunnel, which is, well, exactly what it sounds like- a natural tunnel formed by beautiful cypress trees, planted all the way back in 1930.
+Next, drive north to the Instagram-famous Cypress Tree Tunnel, which is, well, exactly what it sounds like- a natural tunnel formed by beautiful cypress trees, planted all the way back in 1930.
 You can find this picturesque spot while driving towards the historic KPH Maritime Radio Receiving Station.
 If you’re a photographer, try visiting during the morning golden hour, when the sunlight streams through the tree limbs.

 Cypress Tree Tunnel in Point Reyes, California

-How to get to Point Reyes: Point Reyes is about an hour’s drive north of San Francisco.
+Point Reyes is about an hour’s drive north of San Francisco.
 From San Francisco, you’ll take Highway 101 across the Golden Gate Bridge followed by the iconic Highway 1.

-Where to stay in Point Reyes: If you’re looking for a bougie stay, the Olema House is an excellent choice and feels kind of like the lovechild between a fancy country estate and a modern boutique hotel.
+If you’re looking for a bougie stay, the Olema House is an excellent choice and feels kind of like the lovechild between a fancy country estate and a modern boutique hotel.
 It’s conveniently located a 15 minute walk from the national seashore.

 Recommended by Trijit from Budget Travel Buff

-17. Redwoods State and National Park
+17. Redwoods National and State Parks

 Couple hiking through Stout Memorial Grove in Jedidiah Smith Redwoods State Park in California

-Redwoods State and National Park is comprised of four parks, which are actually the only ones in the country that are jointly managed by the state and federal park systems.
 These parks, which span over 50 miles along California’s coast, house over 95% of the world’s remaining old-growth redwoods, the tallest living creature on the planet!
 In fact, the world’s tallest tree lies within the parks’ footprint and is just shy of 380 feet tall.

 The best way to explore these ancient giants is by going on any of the spectacular hikes in the redwoods